63Klabs/atlantis-tutorials/tutorials/01-basic-api-gateway-with-lambda-written-in-python/README.md

 ## 5. Create a simple script to run during CodeBuild

+You can use scripts to perform many tasks to assist in automating your deployment process.
+By leveraging the AWS CLI and CDK you can generate or modify resources such as SSM parameters, copy files to an S3 bucket, read the state of other resources, generate and transform files based on environment variables or data files, and more.

 TODO

 > Note: Scripts must be able to run "headless" as there is no chance to respond to interactive prompts during the CodeBuild process.
 If you write a script that you wish to use both interactively when running locally and headless when executed in a CodeBuild environment, you should include a flag such as `--headless` and acquire prompt information either through environment variables or parameters passed to the script.